-Lots of folks ask me the best ways to continuously collect credit card miles & points after you’re done earning a new card’s sign-up bonus.
+Lots of folks ask me the best ways to continuously collect credit card miles & points after you’re done earning a new card’s welcome bonus.
 Unfortunately, many of the “easy” ways to generate rewards are no longer available, like loading a Target prepaid REDcard.

 But with some creativity, there are a few strategies to boost your miles balance for Big Travel with Small Money!
 One successful method that’s worked for Million Mile Secrets team member Keith is selling products on eBay in his spare time.
 I’ll let him tell you about it!